Skip to main content

 This largely depends on what heating system you’re replacing.

-Generally, the high efficiency of heat pumps means that it should be cheaper to run than most other fuel types.
+Generally, heat pumps should be cheaper to run than most other fuel types because they’re so much more efficient.

-If you have a gas boiler (or often an oil boiler in Northern Ireland), heat pumps are likely to be slightly more expensive to run.
+However, if you have a newer gas or oil boiler, heat pumps are likely to be slightly more expensive to run.

 Here are the typical savings you can expect to see from the two most common types of heat pump: